Skip to content

 I Reason / Sensibility Neither is higher: reason explores Pattern, sensibility touches Mystery; suppressing either is obscuration (§V, AP1).
 Emotion is not synonymous with obscuration; it becomes obscuration only when unnoticed.

-III Subject / Object The knower is part of Tao, not outside it: lucidity is a part of Tao becoming aware of Tao itself (Postulate 1).
-AI further blurs this boundary; §XIII addresses its lucid management.
+Subject / Object The knower is part of Tao, not outside it: lucidity is a part of Tao becoming aware of Tao itself (Postulate 1).
+AI further blurs this boundary; §XIV addresses its lucid management.

-VI Individual / Collective Lucidity is individual; its conditions are social.
-The political principles of §IX (PP1, PP3, PP4) protect the collective conditions that make individual lucidity possible.
+Individual / Collective Lucidity is individual; its conditions are social.
+The political principles of §X (PP1, PP3, PP4) protect the collective conditions that make individual lucidity possible.

 Cross-references.
-I: §V Theory of Affects, §VI Ethics, §VII Meditations on Being, §XVI.1 departure from the Stoics.
-II: §I Postulate 1 and Postulate 5, §III Mystery’s first depth (Qualia), §XVI.1 relationship with Whitehead.
-III: §I Postulate 1, §IV Lucient’s image, §XIII.6 Co-Evolution.
+I: §V Theory of Affects, §VI Ethics, §VII Meditations on Being, §XVII.1 departure from the Stoics.
+II: §I Postulate 1 and Postulate 5, §III Mystery’s first depth (Qualia), §XVII.1 relationship with Whitehead.
+III: §I Postulate 1, §IV Lucient’s image, §XIV.6 Co-Evolution.
 IV: §VI.1 Bridging Axioms E1E3, §VI.2 the Four Faiths.
-V: §I Postulate 6, §II.4 the Probability Confluence, §XVI.1 relationship with Aristotle.
-VI: §IX Social and Political Principles.
-VII: §I Postulate 2 and Postulate 4, §IV Logonaut’s Sailing Selection, §XVI.1 departure from the Stoics.
+V: §I Postulate 6, §II.4 the Probability Confluence, §XVII.1 relationship with Aristotle.
+VI: §X Social and Political Principles.
+VII: §I Postulate 2 and Postulate 4, §IV Logonaut’s Sailing Selection, §XVII.1 departure from the Stoics.

 The Eighth Dualism: Human and AI